Joshi-Ketaki/joshi-ketaki.github.io/_pages/about.md

 I am a doctoral candidate at Yale University, where I am advised by [Prof. Abhishek Bhattacharjee.](https://www.cs.yale.edu/homes/abhishek/)

-My research utilizes cognitive principles to solve fundamental issues in machine learning such as catastrophic forgetting.
+My research predominantly has been on improving the efficacy of virtual memory management optimizations i.e. prefetching and evictions.
-I am specifically interested in deploying practical machine learning solutions to build accurate, adaptable and resource-efficient computer systems.
+I have proposed the use of practical machine learning solutions to build adaptable, accurate, and resource-efficient memory management solutions.
+In developing these accurate and resource-efficient machine-learning solutions, I am also exploring cognitive principles to solve fundamental issues in machine learning such as catastrophic forgetting.

 Before Yale, I was a part of Nvidia's compiler optimization group.
 I received my undergraduate degree in Computer Engineering from the [University of Pune](http://www.unipune.ac.in/).
 I completed my undergraduate thesis research in compiler optimizations at